 They probably make more sense for other purposes, like goldenseal possibly being a natural antibiotic.

 There is a supplement on the market by a very small company, Journey Naturals, called LongeviTrim.
 It uses berberine, gynostemma, and quercetin.
 However it’s a “proprietary blend” of those along with and curcumin, trans-resveratrol and niacin.
 All great things, but you don’t know how much you’re getting of each, only their combined dosage per capsule, which is 525 mg.
 For that reason, we don’t recommended LongeviTrim and have no personal reviews to share of it.

-Instead, your best bet will be to focus on concentrated sources of the last two items on the list.
+While curcumin takes top place for many other health benefits, for boosting the anti-aging enzyme bet will be to focus on concentrated sources of the last two items on the list.
 We saved the two best foods for last…

 Last but certainly not least we come to rose hips, which seems to offer the most promise thanks to its high content of trans-tiliroside.